 Last but by no means least, our ultimate European route ends with a dose of Catalan sunshine.
 Barcelona is Europe’s land of sun, sea and city with the perfect mix of culture and relaxation.
 With such a huge amount to see and do (and eat and drink), we recommend sticking around for 5 days to really feel like you’ve ticked the boxes and got a feel for the city as a local.

 Some of the most renowned sights in Europe are located in Barcelona, such as the Sagrada Familia and Park Guell, with Antoni Gaudi to thank for gracing them with such incredible architecture and the unique style that you’ll notice runs throughout the city.
 On a tour around Barcelona’s most famous attractions, it would be impossible not to come across at least a few of the Catalan architect’s awe-inspiring designs.
 However one of the best parts of visiting a new city are seeing its hidden gems, and Barcelona isn’t short of them.
-Visit the Cactus Garden for insane photo opportunities, the Antic Theatre for an al fresco drink, Parc de Laberint d’Horta for an out of town adventure, and the at sunset for incredible views over the entire city.
+Visit the Cactus Garden for insane photo opportunities, the Antic Theatre for an al fresco drink, or Parc de Laberint d’Horta for an out of town adventure.

 Barcelona is a real gem for backpackers on a budget as so many of the best attractions are .
 The , Casa Mila, Placa Reial, Arc de Triomf, Barceloneta beach, the labyrinth-like … You could easily spend nothing on seeing some of the best sights in Europe and save your euros for a delicious, authentic Catalan meal instead.